Step by Step Guide

 The Creator’s Lunar International Dateline (CLID)

 While mankind has created an arbitrary dateline in the Pacific Ocean that corresponds to an artificial paper wall calendar and clock, by default it causes the dates to change out of sync with the Creator’s Lunar International Dateline (CLID) beacon.
 Most of the time, each lunar date will be bisected by two Gregorian dates causing some folks to be on one Gregorian date and others to be on a different Gregorian date.
-But with the full moon as our guide, we are all brought into the same date of the full New Moon day as it is beaconed by the full moon.
+But with the full moon as our guide, we are all brought into the same date of the full New Moon day as it is beaconed by the full moon lunar phase.

 Since each month starts in a new location on earth, personal observation will be very instrumental toward gaining an understanding of how it all works.
 Secondly, it is helpful to utilize modern technology whenever possible for verification, while it is available.